iceplumblossom/CS-Source-Statistics/README.md

 ## CS Source Statistics

 This script will take the text file as input, to which the CS Source Console is written.
-Then, There will be calculate and show what happened in the game time, in which you play or watch the rounds.
-It will be no distinction between teams and rounds.
+Then, it will calculate and show what happened in the game time, in which you play or watch the rounds.
+There will be no distinction between teams and rounds.
 It is a very bold calculation.
 Who attacks whom and with which weapon?
 That's all.

 When you start the game, enter the command
 ```